 Notes: The table reports estimates for discretion from local linear regressions, which includes the difference of the reserve price from the 300,000 euro threshold and an interaction between this variable and an indicator variable for discretion.
-The Panel A (B) [C] {D} regressions include Fixed Effects for years 2000-2005 (Fixed Effect for each region and year, 20 regions and years 2000-2005)[Fixed Effect for each couple of region-year, 20 regions and years 2000-2005 [Fixed Effect for each province and year, 110 province and years 2000-2005].
-Rows 1 (5) [9] [13] and 2 (6) [10] [44] report the Coefficient and SEs (in parenthesis) of the regression of the outcomes on an indicator variable equal to one if the reserve price is below 300,000 euro (ITT effects), Rows 3 (7) [11] {15} and 4 (8) [12] {16} the IV-LATE estimates of the effects of discretion on the outcomes (Trattativa Privata), which use the indicator variable equal 1 if the reserve price is below 300,000 euro as instrument and the interaction between this variable the difference of the reserve price from the 300,000 euro threshold as instrument (Fuzzy RDD).
-The dependent variables are: in column 1, Trattativa Privata, a dummy equal to one for works assigned with a more discretionary procedure; in column 2, Winning Rebate, the percentage discount over The reserve price; in column 3, the number of bidders; in column 4, Work Length, the number of days from the first day of work until the effective end of the project, which represent the effective duration of the works; in column 5, Delay, the difference in days between the effective end of the project and the contractual deadline; in column 6, Cost Overrun, the ratio between the difference in the final cost and the awarding cost (reserve price discounted by the winning rebate) and the awarding cost; in column 7, Local Winner, a dummy equal to one if the winning firm is located in the same province of the public buyer; in column 8, Incumbent Winner, a dummy equal to one for a winner that has won at least one other auction held by the same buyer within a year from the current auction; in 9 column, S.R.L a dummy equal to one if the winning firm is a limited liability firm.
-Observations reports the number of observations; Average reports the average value of the dependent variables; Bandwidth reports the optimal bandwidth calculated using the Imbens and Kalyanaraman (2012) procedure.
-SEs are adjusted for heteroskedasticity (clustered at region level) [clustered at region level] {clustered at province level}.
-Significance at the 10% (\), at the 5% (\\), and at the 1% (\ Source: Statistics for all the construction procurements works tendered between 2000 and 2005, with reserve price $y \in [2, 5]$ , in 100,000 euro (2005) equivalents).
-The number of observations is smaller compared the full sample described in Table 1, because we restrict the analysis the optimal bandwidth sample, as in Imbens and Kalyanaraman (2012).
+The Panel A (B) [C] {D} regressions include Fixed Effects or years 2000-2005 [Fixed Effect for each region and year, 20 regions and years 2000-2005] [Fixed Effect for each couple of region-year, 20 regions and years 2000-2005] [Fixed Effect for each province and year, 110 province and years 2000-2005].
+Rows 1 (5) [9] {13} and 2 (6) [10] {14} report the Coefficient and SEs (in parenthesis) of the regression of the outcomes on an indicator variable equal to one if the reserve price is below 300,000 euro (ITT effects), Rows 3 (7) [11] {15} and 4 (8) [12] {16} the IV-LATE estimates of the effects of discretion on the outcomes (Trattativa Privata), which use the indicator variable equal 1 if the reserve price is below 300,000 euro as instrument and the interaction between this variable the difference of the reserve price from the 300,000 euro threshold as instrument (Fuzzy RDD).
+The dependent variables are: in column 1, Trattativa Privata, a dummy equal to one for works assigned with a more discretionary procedure; in column 2, Winning Rebate, the percentage discount over the reserve price; in column 3, the number of bidders; in column 4, Work Length, the number of days from the first day of work until the effective end of the project, which represent the effective duration of the works; in column 5, Delay, the difference in days between the effective end of the project and the contractual deadline; in column 6, Cost Overrun, the ratio between the difference in the final cost and the awarding cost (reserve price and the contractual deadline; in column 8, Incumbent Winner, a dummy equal to one if the winning firm is located in the same province of the public buyer; in column 8, Incumbent Winner, a dummy equal to one if the winning firm is a limited in the same buyer within